-Working to End Violence Against Native American Women
+Working to End Violence Against Native American Relatives

-Mending the Sacred Hoop, Inc. is a Native-led non-profit organization dedicated to addressing and ending violence against Native women.
-We organize on issues surrounding violence against American Indian/Alaska Native women in our home community of Duluth, MN and throughout the State of Minnesota.
+Mending the Sacred Hoop, Inc. is a Native-led non-profit organization dedicated to addressing and ending violence against Native relatives.
+We organize on issues surrounding violence against American Indian/Alaska Native relatives in our home community of Duluth, MN and throughout the State of Minnesota.
 Nationally we work with Tribes and Native communities that are addressing the issues of domestic and sexual violence, dating violence, sex trafficking and stalking in their communities.
-We provide training to strengthen Tribal and Native community responses to these crimes, including advocacy and systems responses, community understanding and awareness, engaging men in the work to end violence against women, and coordinating community responses that provide for women’s safety and uphold offender accountability.
+We provide training to strengthen Tribal and Native community responses to these crimes, including advocacy and systems responses, community understanding and awareness, engaging our relatives in the work to end violence against our relatives, and coordinating community responses that provide safety and uphold offender accountability.

 WHAT FRAMES OUR WORK